AlexFelstead/tdd/README.md

-Repo of containing exercises to explore concepts of TDD, OOD, debugging and pairing
+Repo of containing exercises to explore concepts of TDD